inspiros/lantorch/README.md

-This is a derivative of my work on the project _"Research and Develop Intelligent Diagnostic Assistance System for Upper Gastrointestinal Endoscopy Images"_ funded by Vietnam Ministry of Science and Technology under grant No. KC-4.0-17/19-25.
+This is a derivative of my work on the project _"Research and Develop Intelligent Diagnostic Assistance System for Upper Gastrointestinal Endoscopy Images"_ funded by the Vietnam Ministry of Science and Technology under grant No. KC-4.0-17/19-25.

 ## License

 The code is released under the MIT license, feel free to do anything.
-See [`LICENSE.txt`](LICENSE.txt) for details.
+See [``LICENSE.txt``](LICENSE.txt) for details.